 As car designers increase the number of electrical systems, thereby placing greater demands on the battery, failures due to grid corrosion of the positive electrode, depletion of the active material and expansion of the positive plates are growing.

-According to a Battery Council International Failure Modes Study, plate- and grid-related failures in ageing batteries increased from 30 percent in 2005 to 39 percent in 2010.
-Although the report does not detail the reasons for this deterioration, it is safe to assume that the higher demands on the starter battery in later model vehicles has a major role to play.
+According to a Battery Council International Failure Modes Study, plate- and grid-related failures in aging batteries increased from 30 percent in 2005 to 39 percent in 2010.
+Although the report does not detail the reasons for this deterioration, it is safe to assume that the higher demands on the starter battery in later model vehicles have a major role to play.

 But all batteries are not created equal: Some seem to cope better with the extra load and last longer.

-Depending on the battery design the life expectancy, normally expressed as discharge/charge cycles, can vary quite considerably:
+Depending on the car starter battery design the life expectancy, normally expressed as discharge/charge cycles, can vary quite considerably:

-- A sealed lead-acid battery, which includes the valve regulated lead acid (VRLA) variant, is capable of delivering between 200 to 300 discharge/charge cycles, equating to a life of about 4 to 5 years under normal operating conditions.
+- Sealed lead-acid battery, which includes the valve-regulated lead-acid (VRLA) variant, is capable of delivering between 200 to 300 discharge/charge cycles, equating to a life of about 4 to 5 years under normal operating conditions.